 Joint Secretariat receives, processes, and distributes correspondence for the Command Section.
-Reviews USTRANSCOM staff documents for quality and provides guidance concerning correspondence preparation and staffing procedures.
+Reviews USTRANSCOM staff documents for quality and provides guidance concerning Command Section correspondence preparation and staffing procedures.
 Maintains the command's Action Officer Tool Kit, providing the staff with essential guidance, templates, and samples.
-Command Section suspense manager and functional proponent for the command's suspense tracking system.
+Manages Command Section suspense actions and provides Command Section business rules/guidance on the use of the command's suspense tracking system.
 Manages the Command Section's operational budget, processes travel orders, and procures supplies and equipment.
 Maintains the Commander, Deputy Commander, and Chief of Staff correspondence files and assists with implementation of their decisions, plans, and policies.
-Advises, directs, establishes, manages, and monitors information management procedures and policy, including information gathering and dissemination, for the command.
-Command program manager for Reprographics/Printing, Publications and Forms, Electronic Information Management, SharePoint Governance, Information Collections & Reports Management, and Records Management activities.
-Administrator for the command's electronic records management system.
+Command program manager for printing requirements.
 Manages/operates the command's official mail room, issues associated policies and procedures, and functions as command liaison to the Scott Air Force Base Official Mail Center.
 Provides additional support to the Commander, Deputy Commander, and Chief of Staff as required.

 Formulates and coordinates with appropriate staff agencies, all arrangements for visiting dignitaries.
 Provide protocol guidance and support for command-sponsored conferences and functions.
 Provides joint protocol support between USTRANSCOM, SDDC, MSC, and AMC for command and base functions as required.
 Coordinates with financial management staff on management of command section contingency and Special Morale and Welfare (SM&W) funds.
 Procures and maintains the USTRANSCOM mementos.